Frugal Bribery in Voting: Results for Unweighted Elections

-For the sake of concreteness, an example of a function $f$, stated in \MakeUppercase theorem\nobreakspace \ref {thm:frugalScrNPC}, that works for the Borda voting rule is $f(m)=2m$. \longversion{\MakeUppercase theorem\nobreakspace \ref {thm:frugalScrNPC} shows that the \textsc{Frugal-\$bribery} problem is intractable for the Borda voting rule.
-However, the following theorem shows the intractability of the \textsc{uniform-Frugal-\$bribery} problem for the Borda voting rule, even in a very restricted setting.}\shortversion{The following theorem shows the intractability of the \textsc{uniform-Frugal-\$bribery} problem for the Borda voting rule, even in a very restricted setting.} \begin{theorem} The \textsc{uniform-Frugal-\$bribery} problem is in \NPCshort{} for the Borda voting rule, even when all the vulnerable votes have a price of $1$ and the budget is $2$. \end{theorem} \longversion{ \begin{proof} The problem is clearly in \NPshort{}.
-To show \NPshort{}-hardness, we reduce an arbitrary instance of the \textsc{Manipulation} problem for the Borda voting rule with two manipulators to an instance of the \textsc{uniform-Frugal-\$bribery} problem for the Borda voting rule.
-Let $(C, \succ^t, 2, p)$ be an arbitrary instance of the \textsc{Manipulation} problem for the Borda voting rule.
-The corresponding \textsc{Frugal-\$bribery} instance is as follows.
-The candidate set is $C^{\prime} = C \uplus \{d,q\}$.
-For each vote $v_i \in \succ^t$, we add a vote $v_i^{\prime} : v_i \succ d \succ q$.
-Corresponding to the two manipulators', we add two more votes $\nu_1, \nu_2 : \overrightarrow{C\setminus \{p\}} \succ d \succ p \succ q$, where $\overrightarrow{C\setminus \{p\}}$ is an arbitrary but fixed order of the candidates in $C\setminus \{p\}$.
-We add more votes to ensure the following score differences ($s(\cdot)$ and $s^{\prime}(\cdot)$ are the score functions for the \textsc{Manipulation} and the \textsc{uniform-Frugal-\$bribery} instances respectively).
+For the sake of concreteness, an example of a function $f$, stated in \Cref{thm:frugalScrNPC}, that works for the Borda voting rule is $f(m)=2m$. \longversion{\Cref{thm:frugalScrNPC} shows that the \textsc{Frugal-\$bribery} problem is intractable for the Borda voting rule.
+However, the following theorem shows the intractability of the \textsc{Uniform-frugal-\$bribery} problem for the Borda voting rule, even in a very restricted setting.}\shortversion{\Cref{thm:uniformBordaNPC} below shows the intractability of the \textsc{Uniform-frugal-\$bribery} problem for the Borda voting rule, even in a very restricted setting.} \Cref{thm:uniformBordaNPC} below is proved by a reduction from the \textsc{Coalition manipulation} problem for the Borda voting rule for two manipulators which is known to be \NP{}-complete~\cite{betzler2011unweighted,davies2011complexity}.